 In a written statement, Figueroa apologized to the First Lady.
 He also took responsibility for his remarks, which he says were in poor taste and misunderstood.

-Rodner went on to explain his comments were actually directed towards the makeup artist, who left much to be desired in his depiction of Michelle Obama.
+Rodner went on to explain his comments were actually directed toward the makeup artist, who left much to be desired in his depiction of Michelle Obama.
 He continued to prove he isn’t a racist by describing his multi-cultural family and added that he openly voted for President Obama twice.

 Esteemed First Lady Michelle Obama,